ArchiveTeam/reddit-grab/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found at irc.efnet.org #shreddit.
+We can be found on IRC hackint #shreddit.